unicode-org/icu/docs/processes/cldr-icu.md

 * CLDR (the source of most of the data, and some Java tools)
 * The complete ICU source tree, including:
-  * tools: includes the LdmlConverter build tool and associated config files
+  * `tools`: includes the `LdmlConverter` build tool and associated config files
-  * icu4c: the target for converted CLDR data, and source for ICU4J data; includes tests for the converted data
+  * `icu4c`: the target for converted CLDR data, and source for ICU4J data; includes tests for the converted data
-  * icu4j: the target for updated data jars; includes tests for the converted data
+  * `icu4j`: the target for updated data jars; includes tests for the converted data

 For an official CLDR data integration into ICU, these should be clean, freshly checked-out.
-For released CLDR sources, an alternative to checking out sources for a given version is downloading the zipped sources for the common (core.zip) and tools (tools.zip) directory subtrees from the Data column in [CLDR Releases/Downloads](https://cldr.unicode.org/index/downloads)
+For released CLDR sources, an alternative to checking out sources for a given version is downloading the zipped sources for the common (`core.zip`) and tools (`tools.zip`) directory subtrees from the Data column in [CLDR Releases/Downloads](https://cldr.unicode.org/index/downloads)

-Besides a standard JDK, the process also requires [ant](https://ant.apache.org) and [maven](https://maven.apache.org) plus the xml-apis.jar from the [Apache xalan package](https://xalan.apache.org/xalan-j/downloads.html) _(Is this latter requirement still true?)_.
-You will also need to have performed the [CLDR Maven setup](http://cldr.unicode.org/development/maven) (non-Eclipse version).
+Besides a standard JDK 11+, the process also requires [ant](https://ant.apache.org) and [maven](https://maven.apache.org) plus the xml-apis.jar from the [Apache xalan package](https://xalan.apache.org/xalan-j/downloads.html) _(Is this latter requirement still true?)_.

+If you do CLDR development you can configure maven as documented at [CLDR Maven setup](http://cldr.unicode.org/development/maven) (non-Eclipse version).

+But for the CLDR to ICU data conversion, or for regular ICU development this is not needed.

 Notes: